ycrc/ycrc.github.io/docs/ai/commercial-coding-agents.md

 Provider retention, logging, training, and privacy practices vary by service and account type.
 Use only data permitted for the specific commercial service you are using.

-## Claude sandbox beta
+## YCRC Claude module

-> YCRC is currently beta-testing a sandbox module for **Claude Code** on Bouchet and McCleary.
-If you are interested in testing the module, please email us at research.computing@yale.edu.

-The current sandbox module supports **Claude Code only**.
-It is being developed in anticipation of broader Claude Enterprise availability and is intended to provide a safer way to use Claude on YCRC clusters.
+YCRC has developed a module in anticipation of broader Claude Enterprise availability which is intended to provide a safer way to use Claude on our clusters.

-The sandbox does not change where Claude performs inference: prompts and model context are still sent to Anthropic.
+The module does not change where Claude performs inference: prompts and model context are still sent to Anthropic.
 Its purpose is to reduce what Claude can access and change on the cluster.

-The module uses your existing Claude account and settings.
-It provides access to common research-computing tools, including modules, Conda environments, R, and Slurm, while restricting Claude's access to sensitive or unrelated areas of the system.
+It uses your existing Claude account and settings and provides access to common research-computing tools, including modules, Conda environments, R, and Slurm, while restricting Claude's access to sensitive or unrelated areas of the system.

-### Sandbox controls
+### Claude module controls

 The general operational risks of coding agents are described on the [AI Coding Agents](aicodingtools.md#coding-agent-risks) page.
-The Claude sandbox adds cluster-specific controls around what Claude can see and do.
+The Claude module adds cluster-specific controls around what Claude can see and do.

 - Claude can see the intended working directory and selected supporting directories required for supported tools, rather than unrestricted home and shared storage.
 - Commands are evaluated against configured safety policies.
 Some operations can run automatically, some require approval, and others are denied.